-Functional Bowel Disorders and Irritable Bowel Syndrome Symptoms
+Disorders of Gut-Brain Interaction and Irritable Bowel Syndrome Symptoms

-In the Functional Bowel Disorders Clinic, our multidisciplinary team is committed to making the right diagnosis, and ruling out any other conditions, such as an inflammatory bowel disease like Crohn’s disease or ulcerative colitis.
+In the Disorders of Gut-Brain Interaction Clinic, our multidisciplinary team is committed to making the right diagnosis, and ruling out any other conditions, such as an inflammatory bowel disease like Crohn’s disease or ulcerative colitis.
 To diagnose, we perform a comprehensive examination and collect a thorough history.
-Rome III criteria, a set of criteria developed by experts on digestive diseases (including experts from the University of Michigan) to help determine functional bowel disorders, is also used to assess your symptoms.
+Rome III criteria, a set of criteria developed by experts on digestive diseases (including experts from Michigan Medicine) to help determine DGBIs, is also used to assess your symptoms.

 To meet Rome III criteria for irritable bowel syndrome: